toptal/granite/docs/index.md

 ### Transactions

-Every action execution is wrapped in a DB transaction based on `ActiveRecord::Base.transaction`.
+Every action execution is wrapped in a DB transaction based on `ActiveRecord::Base.transaction(requires_new: true)`.

 ```irb
 [1] pry(main)> Action.new.perform! # the same for `perform` and `try_perform!`